gerzenstl/vagrant-demo/README.md

 vagrant-demo
 ===================

-This repository is for my slides of my talk "Vagrant for the people!"
+This repository contains examples of Vagrant implementation, using Puppet or Bash scripts as provisioner to setup different environments.

-It also contains examples of Vagrant using Puppet or Bash scripts as provisioner to setup different environments.
+This is a working ing progress project.